tonynechar/tonynechar/README.md

 - 👋 Hi, I’m @tonynechar
 - 👀 I’m interested in web apps, fintech and platform development
-- 🌱 I’m currently working on personal projects implementing new technologies
+- 🌱 I’m currently working on personal projects
 - 📫 How to reach me LinkedIn: Tony Nechar

 <!---